rf-/keynote/README.md

 </div>
 ```

-If you pass anything other than a symbol as the first parameter of
+If you pass anything other than a symbol or string as the first parameter of
 `present`/`k`, Keynote will assume you want to instantiate a presenter named
 after the class of that object -- in this case, the model is a `User`, so
 Keynote looks for a class called `UserPresenter`.